Unity-Technologies/ml-agents/docs/Custom-SideChannels.md

 }
 ```

-We also need to register this side channel to the Academy and to the `Application.logMessageReceived` events,
-so we write a simple MonoBehavior for this.
-(Do not forget to attach it to a GameObject in the scene).
+Once we have defined our custom side channel class, we need to ensure that it is instantiated and registered.
+This can typically be done wherever the logic of the side channel makes sense to be associated, for example on a monobehavior object that might need to access data from the side channel.
+Here we show a simple MonoBehavior object which instantiates and registeres the new side channel.
+If you have not done it already, make sure that the monobehavior which registers the side channel is connected to a gameobject which will be live in your Unity scene.

 ```csharp
 using UnityEngine;